atmaranto/Nobilis-Character-Sheet/README.md

 # Acknowledgements
  This project uses NodeJS ([MIT license here](https://raw.githubusercontent.com/nodejs/node/master/LICENSE)), expressjs ([MIT license here](https://github.com/expressjs/express/blob/master/LICENSE)), mongoose (I don't have a link, but also the MIT license as above), and JQuery (also the [MIT license](https://tldrlegal.com/license/mit-license)).
+Finally, the icons in the `images` directory are from [Material.io](https://material.io/resources), licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).
  This game also contains snippets of text and paraphrasing from [*Nobilis: The Game of Soverign Powers*](https://www.drivethrurpg.com/product/141424/Nobilis-the-Game-of-Sovereign-Powers-2002-Edition) by Jenna Katerin Moran, 2002/Hogshead edition.
 Used with permission.